trifon1402/Source-code-of-c-drinking-game/README.md

     ./main

-Usage

-After starting the game, follow the on-screen instructions.
-You can choose drinks, upgrade your skills, and track your level.
-Contributing

-    Create your branch:

-    bash

-git checkout -b new-feature

-Make your changes and add the files:

-bash

-git add .
-git commit -m "Add new feature"

-Push your changes:

-bash

-    git push origin new-feature

-License
+#Usage

+In Main menu is 6 functions
+1.Start - you start to drink with every press of Enter and there is Statistic.
+You need to Buy Alcohol to start drionking 2.Settings - ther is nothing there will be all game controle settings and stabitity regenerator.
+BUG - There is 2 func nad they don't work will be fixed.
+3.Shop - This is the place we buy alkohol but for now everything is free just select it.
+4.View skill status - In this place you can see all Statistic you have.
+5.Upgrade skill - There is palce to upgrade your stability barr and drinking skill.wit every point you add 25 to stability max in default stabiliti max is 25. when you upgrade drinking you upgrade level point you have  with every skill point put it in drinking you gain |levelpoint you win * 2|.
+6.Exit - This is the way you can save your progress.
+Never skipt it.
+Or it can't be saved.
+#License

 This game is licensed under the MIT License.
 See the LICENSE file for more details.
 Contact

-If you have any questions or suggestions, feel free to reach out to me at [your_email].
+If you have any questions or suggestions, feel free to reach out to me at trifon1404@abv.bg.

 vbnet